eclipse-sumo/sumo/docs/web/docs/Tutorials/GTFS.md

 - GTFS_VBB_Juni-Dezember-2016_publictransport.add.xml (defining the static routes and stops)
 - GTFS_VBB_Juni-Dezember-2016_publictransport.rou.xml (defining the single public transport vehicles)

 The vtypes output generates very simple vehicle type definitions for the different public transport modes in use.
-You are encouraded to modify this file and adapt it to the real situation especially concerning capacity (number of seats) for the different modes.
+You are encouraged to modify this file and adapt it to the real situation especially concerning capacity (number of seats) for the different modes.
 You may of course also use vehicle types from another source and skip this output.

 In order to use them in a simulation you should pass them as additional files (not route files!) in the order given above.